davidhariri/site/pages/goals.md

 - Run a marathon
 - Swim alone across a still lake in the mist
 - Swim alone in crashing waves

+Experiences that every software founder should have
+- Make something with all of your skill and heart that no one wants